Slamy/motionTestSuite/README.md

 * Configure VSync as "Automatic"

 It should be fine now.

+### Frame Stutter in Windowed mode is not resolvable

+Please use the full screen mode.
+Only have **one** monitor active during testing.

+Having the full screen mode active should indicate to the driver that FLIP mode shall be used.
+At least with Nvidia drivers this should now do it.

 ### Frame Stutter when moving the mouse cursor between Windows